-The Borough has committed to a roof rehab project for the Community Center of approximately \$99,000.
-The Borough is involved in a number of other matters arising in the ordinary course of its operations.
+The Borough has committed to a roof rehab project for the White Oak Athletic Association (WOAA) of approximately \$99,000.
+Also, the Borough is involved in a number of other matters arising in the ordinary course of its operations.
 At present, management believes the ultimate outcome of these matters, after consideration of any applicable insurance coverage, will not be material to the financial statements taken as a whole.
 The Borough maintains insurance through independent carriers for all types of business losses.
 Management believes the insurance coverage is sufficient to cover the Borough against potential losses.
 There have been no significant changes in insurance coverage since the prior fiscal year and settlements did not exceed insurance coverage for the past three years.